+One development took the idea of democratic peace (following from Kant's perpetual peace), which implies that democracies do not fight each other and added globalisation to it, suggesting at first a role for multi layered governance structures to deal with weak states with anti capitalist and anti liberal attitudes which were reinforcing their backwardness in a globalising world.
+More recently this has been replaced by the US hegemony pursuing democracy within states and protecting democracy from external aggression.
 This new orthodoxy, which sees war as a results of pre or anti capitalist sentiments and groups; sees the solution to conflict as a global neo-liberal system; accepts that military action might be needed in the shorter run to create the right conditions (dealing with rogue states and terrorists); that sees the need to maintain the basis to produce the means of destruction through high military spending; that accepts the hegemonic role of the US; is certainly not what was expected at the end of the Cold War and represents a limited view of the world that is coming into question with the continuing problems in Iraq and Afghanistan.
 It was not demilitarisation that followed the cold war but remilitarisation with closer integration of the civil and the military, through homeland security and the privatisation of defence functions (Lovering, 2004).
-What is also worrying is the US Neo conservative interpretation and their influence, though hopefully this is now in decline.
+Another concern is the US Neo conservative interpretation and their influence on policy, though this would now seem to be in decline.